programming-notes/ph2-p5-active-record-and-sinatra-propagating-validations-challenge/README.md

 A good practice is to inform the user why you did not save the data, and allow them to correct their errors.

-Start with the skeleton in the `validations` directory and follow the instructions below.

 ##Releases

 ###Release 0 : Validations on Model